DeFi Yield Farming - A Risk-Benefit Analysis of Earning Crypto with DeFi

 Yield farming has emerged as a very popular DeFi practice that operates in a similar way to bank loans - but this time, you are the bank and you earn interest on money (cryptocurrency) that you put into the DeFi system.
 With yield farming, an investor deposits units of a cryptocurrency into a lending protocol or Automated Market Maker to earn interest or fees from trading or borrowing.

-Yield farming has become a popular facet of DeFi, but it needs to be made distinct from what DeFi is.
+Yield farming has become a popular facet of the DeFi ecosystem, but it needs to be made distinct from what DeFi is.
 DeFi is the entire ecosystem that is still in its infancy but is growing thanks to investment in this system by everyday people and a ton of venture capitalists.

-Investing in DeFi would be the usage of the DeFi services that are currently available - like borrowing, lending and making available in pools.
-Yield farming is being on the lookout for the places where the best yield is available so as to be able to maximise the return on your money.
-Oftentimes by using several DeFi services at once.
+Investing in DeFi would be the usage of the DeFi services that are currently available - like trading on decentralized exchanges, borrowing, and lending crypto assets, and making these actions possible, by providing liquidity in liquidity pools.
+Yield farming is being on the lookout for the places where the best yield is available so as to be able to maximize the return on your money.
+Often times by using several DeFi services at once.

 Examples of DeFi Protocols Offering "Yield"

+If you'd like to start yield farming, you need to have some sort of yield farming strategy.
 Here are some examples of where you can put your money to work.
-This is by no means exhaustive, but will give you an idea of what the most popular ones are.
+This is by no means an exhaustive list of yield farming protocols, but it will give you an idea of what the most popular ones are.

 By far the most popular blockchain, Ethereum offers a lot of DeFi applications that can be leveraged for yield farming.